 Rumson-Fair Haven Regional High School believes it is important to identify and assist a student whose substance abuse is affecting health, safety, school performance or behavior, regardless of when such use occurs.
 When police charges occur off-campus, the police department refers the student to the administration.
-The administration then refers the student to the Comprehensive Support of Students Team.
+The administration then refers the student to the Core Team.
 At a minimum, this trained team consists of an administrator, a guidance counselor, Student Assistance Counselor, school nurse, and/or a teacher/Child Study Team member.
 The case is reviewed by this confidential panel.

-The Comprehensive Support of Students Team shall provide and/or recommend appropriate interventions through the Student in Good Standing Contract.
+The Core Team shall provide and/or recommend appropriate interventions through the Student in Good Standing Contract.
 These interventions may include an outside professional drug/alcohol assessment and/or periodic drug screenings.
-The Comprehensive Support of Students Team will also look at attendance, discipline, and grades as indicators of a student's willingness to be a student in good standing.
-Once the student, parent, counselor and school administrator have signed the contract, the Comprehensive Support of Students Team reconvenes within two to six weeks, to check on the student's progress in fulfilling the contract.
-If the contract is signed and completed, the Comprehensive Support of Students Team closes the case.
-If the student does not comply with the contract terms, the case returns to the Comprehensive Support of Students Team who will revisit the contract.
+The Core Team will also look at attendance, discipline, and grades as indicators of a student's willingness to be a student in good standing.
+Once the student, parent, counselor and school administrator have signed the contract, the Core Team reconvenes within two to six weeks, to check on the student's progress in fulfilling the contract.
+If the contract is signed and completed, the Core Team closes the case.
+If the student does not comply with the contract terms, the case returns to the Core Team who will revisit the contract.
 The purpose of this policy is to assist the student who is dealing with drugs/alcohol issues and to encourage him or her to be a healthy and productive member of the school community.